 Currently Assistant Professor of Flute at the University of Kansas, Frisof serves as principal flute with the Dallas Wind Symphony and plays frequently with the Dallas Symphony.
-Frisof has performed with the Verbier, Tanglewood, Pacific and Aspen Music Festivals, and has substituted with the Chicago Symphony, New York Philharmonic, Detroit, Boston, and Fort Worth Symphonies.
+Frisof has attended the Verbier, Tanglewood, Pacific and Aspen Music Festivals, and she has substituted with the Chicago Symphony, New York Philharmonic, Detroit, Boston, and Fort Worth Symphonies.
 She was a semi-finalist in the 2009 Kobe International Flute Competition, the 2nd prizewinner of the National Flute Association’s Young Artist Competition and the Heida Hermanns International Woodwind Competition.
 Frisof has maintained a private studio for over 15 years, and has served as the graduate assistant at the University of Michigan.
+Her interests in humanitarian outreach and education have taken her to Zimbabwe and Brazil.
 Frisof completed her doctoral work at the University of Michigan.
 She also received degrees from The Juilliard School and the Eastman School of Music.

 PAUL GARNER, clarinet